fermyon/developer/content/spin/spin-oci.md

 ## Spin Open Container Initiative (OCI) Support

-From [Spin v0.8.0](https://www.fermyon.com/blog/spin-v08) onwards, you can store and run Spin applications stored in an OCI compatible registry.
-Spin developers now have a powerful workflow that enables them to use idiomatic infrastructure tooling, such as [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [DockerHub](https://hub.docker.com/), to store, deploy, and share their Spin applications.
+With Spin's Open Container Initiative (OCI) support, you can package and save your Spin application as an OCI artifact in a registry like [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [DockerHub](https://hub.docker.com/).

 ## Prerequisites

-First, follow [this guide](./install.md) to install Spin v0.8.0 or later.
-To ensure you have the correct version, you can check with this command:
+First, follow [this guide](https://developer.fermyon.com/spin/install) to ensure you have the latest version of Spin installed.
+You can check the Spin version using the following command:

 <!-- @selectiveCpy -->